Leandro Bacuna: Reading

 On 13 August 2017, Bacuna moved to Reading, signing a four-year contract.
 He scored his first goal for Reading in an EFL Cup tie against Millwall on 22 August 2017.

 Cardiff City

 On 31 January 2019, Bacuna moved to Premier League side Cardiff City, signing a four-and-a-half-year deal for a transfer fee believed to be around £3 million.
 On 10 June 2022, Cardiff announced Bacuna would leave the club when his contract expired on 30 June.

 Watford

 On 14 December 2022, Bacuna signed for Championship club Watford on a contract until the end of the 2022–23 season.

+Iğdır FK

+On 6 January 2026, he was transferred to Iğdır FK, signing a one and half year contract.

 International career

 Born in the Netherlands to parents of Afro-Curaçaoan descent, Bacuna played for the Netherlands Antilles under-20 side, as well as various youth Dutch teams.
 He received his first Curaçao national team call-up in March 2016, earning his first cap in a 1–0 loss to Barbados.

+Bacuna captained Curaçao in their tournament debut at the 2026 FIFA World Cup.

 Personal life

-He is the older brother of fellow professional football player Juninho Bacuna.
+He is the brother of fellow professional football players Juninho Bacuna and Johnsen Bacuna.
+Leandro and Juninho both played as starting midfielders for Curaçao in the 2026 World Cup.